 All ABP properties are mechanically harvested though the method of harvesting may vary depending on the destination of the product.
-Trees will either be harvested, debarked, cut to length, and transported in log form or will be harvested, debarked, chipped onsite and transported in chip form to a receival facility.
+Trees will either be harvested, debarked, cut to length and transported in log form or will be harvested, debarked, chipped onsite and transported in chip form to a receival facility.
 The annual harvest is determined by resource availability and market access.
 Long term sustainable wood supply volume predictions are determined through annual Woodstock modelling.
-ABP utilises Woodstock to model optimal wood flows from the estate to meet financial, social and environmental targets.